majkelx/astwro/README.rst

 Contact
 =======
-For any comments or wishes plaese e-mail for the following alias: astwro.0.5@2007.gfdgfdg.com
+For any comments or wishes please e-mail for the following alias: astwro.0.5@2007.gfdgfdg.com

 For any issues please use github tracker: https://github.com/majkelx/astwro/issues